phocean/TopIcons-plus/README.md

 ## Introduction

-Topicons Plus is an alternative to the Gnome Shell Legacy Tray, which is hidden most of the time and generally considered inconvenient.

-It brings all icons to back to the top panel, as with most desktop environments.

-With colors:
+Many applications, such as chat clients, downloaders, and some media players, are meant to run long-term in the background even after you close their window.
+These applications remain accessible by adding an icon to the GNOME Shell Legacy Tray.
+However, the Legacy Tray is hidden until you push your mouse into the lower-left of the screen and click on the small tab that appears.
+TopIcons Plus brings all icons back to the top panel so that it's easier to notice when a new application opens in the background or if one continues to idle after you thought you closed it.

+You also get some options to control the look: You can leave the icons in full color:

 ![Tray](https://raw.githubusercontent.com/phocean/TopIcons/master/screenshots/tray1.png)

-Grayscale alternative (desaturation setting):
+Or dynamically convert them to grayscale:

 ![Tray](https://raw.githubusercontent.com/phocean/TopIcons/master/screenshots/tray2.png)

-There were an original TopIcons extension for that, but it stopped being maintained and it had a few issues and little configuration options.
-Thus, this fork.

 Before (standard Gnome legacy tray, bottom left):